RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/contract-box-8.png"  width="370" />
 </div>

 Your order will be public for 6 hours.
 You can check the time left to expiration by checking the "Order" tab.
 It can be canceled at any time without penalty before it is taken by another robot.
 Keep the contract tab open to be notified [with this sound](https://github.com/Reckless-Satoshi/robosats/raw/main/frontend/static/assets/sounds/taker-found.mp3).
 It might be best to do this on a desktop computer and turn on the volume, so you do not miss when your order is taken.
 It might take long!
+Maybe you even forget!
+You can also enable telegram notifications by pressing "Enable Telegram Notification" and then pressing "Start" in the chat.
+You will receive a welcome message as confirmation of the enabled notifications.
+Another message will be sent once a taker for your order is found.

-Maybe you even forget! *Note: If you forget your order and a robot takes it and locks his fidelity bond, you risk losing your own fidelity bond by not fulfilling the next contract steps.*
+*Note: If you forget your order and a robot takes it and locks his fidelity bond, you risk losing your own fidelity bond by not fulfilling the next contract steps.*

 In the contract tab you can also see how many other orders are public for the same currency.
 You can also see how well does your premium ranks among all other orders for the same currency.